-So, go to the app drawer and launch the Magisk Manager app.
-The app initially installs a stub and will prompt you to install the full Magisk Manager app.
+So, go to the app drawer and launch the Magisk app.
+The app initially installs a stub and will prompt you to install the full Magisk app.
 So select ‘Ok’ and then ‘Install.

-Once the full Magisk Manager is installed, launch the app and it will prompt you to complete the additional setup.
+Once the full Magisk app is installed, launch the app and it will prompt you to complete the additional setup.
 So press ‘Ok’ and wait for the magic to happen.
 Once it is complete, your tab will reboot automatically.

 Your Galaxy Tab A7 is now Rooted!

 SafetyNet fails and shows ‘Hardware’ evalType?
 It means that Google’s new hardware-backed attestation is now in effect on your tablet.
 You can try fixing this by using the Universal SafetyNet Fix module.